CalebEverett/arloader/README.md

 # arloader

-Command line application and library for uploading files to Arweave.
+Command line application and library for uploading files to [Arweave](https://www.arweave.org/).
+Arweave enables you to store documents and applications forever.

 ## Usage